 It’s been a busy year for Creative, the audio veteran responsible for everything from soundcards to studio monitors.
 Its SXFI technology, as found in the Creative SXFI Air headphones, impressed with its excellent new take on stereo separation on a headset.
-And now it turns its attention to true wireless buds with the Creative Outlier Air, to great effect.
+And now it turns its attention to true wireless earbuds with the Creative Outlier Air, to great effect.

 While they’re not boasting the same SXFI technology that the over-ears managed, these are still a top-notch pair of cord-free earphones, really pushing what’s capable from a ‘budget’ oriented set of true wireless earbuds.